imaspork/raspberry-pi-hailo-traffic-detection/README.md

 - API Service: Handles data processing such as streaming and graph visualization data requests
 - Web Client: Hosts a live client to the user to view the object detection stream and data visualizations

+To view more details on what each file is responsible for, [read here](docs/detection-pipeline.md)

 ## Cloudflare Tunnel for Web Client Hosting

 In order to utilize a domain and steam to it, we must configure a cloudflare tunnel connection and set the NEXT_PUBLIC_BASE_DOMAIN_URL [environment variable file](traffic-watcher/.rename) in the web client to the domain registered on cloudflare tunnels.
 We must rename the .rename file to .env